2025 United States strikes on Iranian nuclear sites: Israeli involvement and American relations with Israel

 Israel states that it supports nuclear nonproliferation but believes the NPT has little relevance to the Middle East and has not joined the NPT.
 Israel, widely believed to possess nuclear weapons, has consistently viewed the potential for regional powers to acquire nuclear weapons as an existential threat and has previously attacked nuclear facilities in Iraq and Syria to prevent those countries from acquiring nuclear weapons.
 It has repeatedly undertaken both covert and overt actions to prevent such developments and has assassinated Iranian nuclear scientists.
 The conflict between Iran and Israel has been intensifying since the October 7, 2023, attacks by Hamas, as Hamas is partially funded by Iran.
 Historically, the U.S. has supported Israel in the Middle East, and particularly has financed Israel's military through United States Foreign Military Financing as well as supporting Israel's military actions.

 For more than 30 years preceding the American strikes, the United States has been the foremost defender of Israel on the international stage, as well as the main provider of military aid to Israel with few pauses.
-Once Israel started the Iran–Israel war, it immediately encouraged the United States to enter the war, reported Reuters.
+Once Israel started the Twelve-Day War, it immediately encouraged the United States to enter the war, reported Reuters.
 Vox said that Israel's goal in the war may be regime change in Iran, rather than a simple targeting of their nuclear program, and that Trump has placed military support behind these goals.

-While the American strikes (and other Israeli strikes during the Iran–Israel war) have attacked Iran's nuclear program, and while Israel has continually accused Iran of pursuing nuclear weapons, Israel itself is widely believed to possess nuclear weapons, possibly since the early 1960s.
+While the American strikes (and other Israeli strikes during the Twelve-Day War) have attacked Iran's nuclear program, and while Israel has continually accused Iran of pursuing nuclear weapons, Israel itself is widely believed to possess nuclear weapons, possibly since the early 1960s.
 Israel has maintained an ambiguous position since the late 1960s, stating that it "won't be the first to introduce nuclear weapons into the Middle East" without confirming whether it currently possesses them.
 Netanyahu reiterated this stance in 2011.